LuanaBeatrizOechsler/LuanaBeatrizOechsler/README.md

-He'll bring a little bit of love and joy
+A little bit of love and joy